 Nothing is more exciting than being a wildlife detective finding animal prints in the snow and mud.
 Tracking gives you the opportunity to explore the lives of animals without disturbing them.
 Here are some tips to get you started on your wildlife tracking adventure:

 - Be prepared.
-Dress appropriately and always bring a phone, a gps if you have one, and water.
+Dress appropriately and always bring a phone and water.
 Even though New Jersey is the most densely populated state in the nation, you can still get very lost!

 - Tracking etiquette.
 Tread lightly and try to minimize disturbance of wildlife tracks that others may want to study after you.
 If you make a plaster cast, be careful to pick up any debris that may have been left.

 - Direct signs.
-Direct evidence of animals include paw prints, scats (animal droppings) and can tell you if the animal was walking, foraging, running, trotting or pouncing.
+Direct evidence of animals includes paw prints, scats (animal droppings) and can tell you if the animal was walking, foraging, running, trotting or pouncing.

 - The number of toes in a print is a good way to start to identify an animal: